 Procedural and managerial issues make the country’s justice system - which has only one court per district, or 75 in total - cumbersome, time-consuming and expensive.
 Official statistics list eight out of 10 people as living in remote areas, and 12 districts still have no access to roads.

-Courts are virtually inaccessible to a large percentage of the country’s 27 million people, particularly the rural poor and the marginalized, said a 2009 US Agency for International Development (USAID) assessment of the rule of law
+Courts are virtually inaccessible to a large percentage of the country’s 27 million people, particularly the rural poor and the marginalized, said a 2009 US Agency for International Development (USAID) assessment of the rule of law in Nepal.

 Nepal has a long history of traditional arbitration, and community mediation builds on this, said Mukti Rijal, of the Institute of Governance and Development, a Kathmandu-based NGO.
 Traditional village arbiters, at times seen as elitist, are being replaced by volunteer mediators.